docsforadobe/after-effects-scripting-guide/docs/layer/parametricmeshlayer.md

 `app.project.item(index).layer(index)`

 !!! note
-    This functionality was added in After Effects (Beta) 26.3 and is subject to change while it remains in Beta.
+    This functionality was added in After Effects 26.3.

 #### Description